philzook58/philzook58.github.io/_posts/2021-03-10-metatheory-progress.md

 You can see that even making the query about whether the types are right adds them to the egraph.
 It may be currently unknown what the types are, but by adding them, eventually the typing rules will fire and this rule will have its chance again.
 This also isn't as bad as it may appear performance wise, because the egraph in a sense memoizes these typing calls.
 See the Fibonacci example by Mason Protter which has non exponential complexity despite the naive implementation <https://github.com/0x0f0f0f/Metatheory.jl/blob/master/test/test_fibonacci.jl>

 It is my belief that both of these points (internalization of the typing rules and guards) can be mechanized to produce a sound rule system for an arbitrary GAT.
 I could easily be wrong.
 The rough picture I suggest is that you need to infer by looking at the lhs of each rule what typing constraints are implied.
 If you do not imply the entire typing context, you need to add as many extra guards to ensure it as needed.
 For example, the well typed-ness of `(f ⊗ₘ p) ⋅ (g ⊗ₘ q)` implies $cod(f) \otimes cod(p) = dom(g) \otimes dom(q)$ but this does not imply the condition $cod(f) = dom(g) \land cod(p) = dom(q)$ so they must be added.

+EGraphs are confusing to reason about.
+But 2 points:
+1. I think it is important that the Egraph inductively contains only well typed terms in some sense.
+This should be definable and checkable in a precise manner.
+2. I think it is important to have a _semantic_ model in mind when working with egraphs.
+Pure syntax considerations lead you astray.
+EGraphs are more than just a bag of terms.

 Here is a full script to run the derivation `pair(proj1(a,b),proj2(a,b)) = id(a ⊗ₒ b)`.
 I can't get it to go end to end without assistance yet.
 We'll get there.
 I believe.
 The real holy grail is not proofs, but simplifications.
 This also works, but not yet at the depth I'm hoping for.